Battle of Nyborg: Battle

 Early in the morning of 14 November, Eberstein reached the Swedes 3-4 km northwest from Nyborg.
 Sulzbach had positioned his forces between the Hjulby Sø, a small lake on his left flank and a big forest on the right near the hamlet of Skaboshuse.
 Sulzbach would use the forest as cover, if retreating was necessary.
 For the allies, it was agreed that Eberstein would lead the northern left flank, while Schack would lead the southern right.
 The Swedes had a force of 5,000 experienced but battle-weary men against the allied combined force of 9,000.
 The allied force was divided into two, and consisted mostly of Danish troops, but also Prussian and Polish troops, led by famed Polish general and nobleman Stefan Czarniecki.

 At 11 a.m the battle began.
 Schack saw the manoeuvre of Eberstein and went into a similar battle formation.
 Before Schack could advance, Eberstein launched three attacks against the Swedes, but they were repelled.
 Sulzbach ordered a cavalry counterattack against Eberstein’s flank.
 Eberstein himself was almost captured but managed to escape.
 Schack saw the importance of preventing Eberstein’s forces from breaking, and mounted an attack on the Swedish left flank and center.

 Unbeknownst to the Swedes, allied Lieutenant General Hans Ahlefeldt had intended to move through the Hjulby Sø with his cavalry, and attack the Swedish left flank from there.
 He reached the lake and began the crossing.
 Once it was done, he ordered the cavalry to charge.
 This caught the Swedes off guard, and caused them to retreat back to Nyborg.
 During the retreat, many of the fleeing Swedes were cut down by the allied cavalry.

-On the 15 November the allies had reached Nyborg, where they began bombarding the city with artillery.
+On 15 November the allies had reached Nyborg, where they began bombarding the city with artillery.
 After a Dutch naval landing by Michiel de Ruyter, the remaining 3,000 Swedish troops had no choice but to surrender.
 The battle had lasted for 5 hours.

 Aftermath

-The Swedish king Charles X Gustav, attended the battle from Korsør.
+The Swedish king Charles X Gustav, witnessed the battle from Korsør.
 After he admitted defeat, he returned to Sweden.
 It became the last major battle of the war.
 Whether this battle or the Assault on Copenhagen was a turning point for the Danes, is discussed between historians.
 After the battle, the Swedes had not enough men to be to able to win another major battle.